-Figure 4-7-32 Forward All Setting Page Screenshot
+Figure 4-7-32 Forward All Setting Screenshot

-Object Description VLAN ID Select VLAN ID for this drop down list to assign MLD membership Port The switch port number of the logical port Membership Select MLD membership for each interface: Forbidden: Interface is forbidden from automatically joining the MLD via MVR.
+Object Description VLAN ID Select VLAN ID from this drop-down list to assign MLD membership Port The switch po ort number of the logical port Membership Select MLD membership for each interface: Forbidden: Interface is forbidden from automatically joining the MLD via MVR.
 None: Interface is not a member of the VLAN.
 Packets associated with this VLAN will not be transmitted by the interface.
 Static: Interface is a member of the MLD.